Impedimenta/Suitcase/README.md

 ### Export as a `.command`

 Any Suitcase command can be exported as a self running `.command` file.
-You can double click this file to launch or share.
+You can double click this file to launch the Suitcase or share the file (it's just plain text).

 ![Export Command](./Resources/export-screenshot.png)